 “Paying yourself first clears the biggest hurdle for saving, which is simply not being in the habit of saving,” McBride says.
 “It takes care of saving money before you have a chance to spend it.

 “If you wait until the end of the month, oftentimes there is nothing left over to save.”

 Avoid the temptation of transfers

-Making regular deposits is only one piece of the equation.
+Making regular deposits is only 1 piece of the equation.
 To effectively grow a savings account, you have to restrict yourself from the temptation to transfer those funds to your checking account.

 “If you’re going to build your savings, your deposits have to outnumber your withdrawals, not just in number but also in magnitude,” McBride says.

-Diane Morais, deposits and product integration executive at Ally Financial in Charlotte, N.C., recommends that account holders assign nicknames to savings accounts to make them think twice before taking out or transferring money.
+Diane Morais, president and CEO of Ally Bank, recommends that account holders assign nicknames to savings accounts to make them think twice before taking out or transferring money.